A safe WordPress website: we all want it and need it. Here are the habits you need to adopt to achieve it.

 However, poorly-designed plugins and themes can be the biggest threat to your safe WordPress Website.

-Almost 51% of the attacks on websites come through ill-protected plugins and themes.
 It’s necessary that we take the time to assess the options we’re willing to use to our website and keep them updated.

 There are important indicators of quality we should review before start using a plugin or theme:

 - The plugin or theme has a large Install Base.

 - The plugin or theme has a high average rating and plenty of User Reviews.

 - The plugin or theme’s developers are supporting and frequently updating it.